Staff

 Margaret Johnson

-Head of Diversity, Equity, and Inclusion; Certified Trainer & Consultant
+Head of Belonging in Action; Certified Trainer & Consultant

 Margaret Johnson, LMSW, works with people across the entire Collaborative Problem Solving (CPS) learning continuum.
 She hosts training coaching sessions, provides implementation consultation to organizations, and provides high-level instruction in our Certification Program.
-Margaret also oversees the organization’s efforts to address diversity, equity, and inclusion within our services, day-to-day operations, and community relations.
+Margaret also oversees the organization’s efforts to address belonging within our services, day-to-day operations, and community relations.
 She works with the Think:Kids team to continually evaluate and improve how we train, coach, instruct, support, and interact with our community of learners and partners.

 Margaret spent many years working directly with youth, families, and staff in Oregon’s foster care and residential treatment settings.
 As part of a large-scale effort to implement CPS across Oregon’s systems of care, she created CPS-based pilot programs, facilitated community meetings, and built curricula supporting CPS growth resulting in overseeing the Oregon CPS Project at Oregon Health & Science University.
 Margaret is passionate about teaching CPS to programs that serve families and youth involved in the child welfare and justice systems.
 She loves teaching CPS directly to parents and initiated the first online CPS parent classes while working at OHSU.